WebAssembly/interface-types/proposals/webidl-bindings/bindings.md

       ($_cp_count ^ (string-to-base-ptr T $Buffer $Size))))
 ```

-Note that the string-to-base operator returns a two-tuple: the address in memory
+Note that the string-to-base-ptr operator returns a two-tuple: the address in
-of where the string data is and the size, in bytes, of the resulting
+memory of where the string data is and the size, in bytes, of the resulting
 string.
 This tuple is unpacked into two values -- using the `^` operator --
 which are used as two arguments to the `$_cp_count` principal function call.
 </div>